Learn how to never forget an important email, no matter how crazy your inbox gets.

 That might be common deadline behavior, but it's the exact opposite of what we stand for: helping you keep a clear head and stay in positive, relaxed control throughout your day.
 We believe it's much better to keep a simple Today list, ordered by priority, and then work through it - while staying away from the noisy interruptions coming into your inbox.

-Youll notice that things you give a Due Date are removed from your Inbox
+If you don't know why Due Date are removed from your Inbox